agmmnn/awesome-blender/README.md

     - [AStats](https://github.com/YuriyAndropov/blenderPython/tree/master/AStats) : Show Stats in Viewport.
 - VideoEditor:
     - [Power Sequencer](https://github.com/GDQuest/blender-power-sequencer) : brings smart new editing features to edit faster with Blender's Video Sequence Editor.
 It is completely Free and Open Source.
+    - [VSEQF](https://github.com/snuq/VSEQF) : is an overhaul for Blender's VSE that can completely change your workflow.
+Designed for quick, mouse and keyboard balanced editing with a focus on real-time feedback.
     - [Freesound Add-on](https://github.com/iwkse/freesound/tree/freesound-2.0) : is an addon for Blender that allows users to create and edit subtitles for movies or music.
     - [Subsimport](https://github.com/doakey3/Subsimport) : is an addon for Blender that allows users to create and edit subtitles for movies or music.
 - AddonCollections: [varkenvarken/blenderaddons](https://github.com/varkenvarken/blenderaddons), [uhlik/bpy](https://github.com/uhlik/bpy), [YuriyAndropov/blenderPython](https://github.com/YuriyAndropov/blenderPython), [bookyakuno/-Blender-](https://github.com/bookyakuno/-Blender-), [Stromberg90/Scripts](https://github.com/Stromberg90/Scripts/tree/master/Blender)
 - [Projectors](https://github.com/Ocupe/Projectors) : a blender add-on for simple projector creation and modification.
 - [LeoMoon LightStudio](https://leomoon.com/downloads/plugins/leomoon-lightstudio/) : lighting system for Blender.